Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

        APA

    * - Publisher_ID
      - A unique identifier for the publisher, in tabular reports in the form of *{namespace}*:*{value}*.
 When multiple identifiers are available for a given publisher, include all identifiers separated with semicolon-space (“; ”), but only one value per namespace.
-In JSON reports  multiple values per namespace can be included, separated by the vertical pipe (“|”) character.
+In JSON reports multiple values per namespace can be included.
 Permitted identifier namespaces are ISNI, ROR and, for local identifiers assigned by the report provider, the platform ID of the report provider.
      - DR, TR, IR\ |br|\ |lb|
        DR_D1, DR_D2, TR_B1, TR_B2, TR_B3, TR_J1, TR_J2, TR_J3, TR_J4, IR_A1, IR_M1
      - ISNI:1234123412341234; ROR:012a3bc45; ebscohost:PubX